The homepage of ex-teacher and author Liane Holliday Willey.

 Page for University students with Asperger's Syndrome and other HFAs

 A community and online resource for people with Asperger's Syndrome.
 A busy site with forums, blogs, plenty of information and opinion.

-Asperger syndrome (AS), also known as Asperger's syndrome or Asperger disorder (AD), is an autism spectrum disorder (ASD) that is characterized by significant difficulties in social interaction, alongside restricted and repetitive patterns of behavior and interests.
+Asperger syndrome (AS), also known as Asperger's, is a developmental disorder characterized by significant difficulties in social interaction and nonverbal communication, along with restricted and repetitive patterns of behavior and interests.

-Most children improve as they mature to adulthood, but social and communication difficulties may persist.
-Some researchers and people with Asperger's have advocated a shift in attitudes toward the view that it is a difference, rather than a disability that must be treated or cured.
+Most children improve as they grow up, but social and communication difficulties usually persist.
+Some researchers and people on the autism spectrum have advocated a shift in attitudes toward the view that autism spectrum disorder is a difference rather than a disease that must be treated or cured.